Anvisa approves new cannabis-based product in Brazil

 Published on 10/14/2025

-Formulations comply with the guidelines of RDC 327/2019, which establishes the criteria for the commercialization of products of this kind for medicinal purposes in the country.
+Formulations comply with the guidelines of RDC 327/2019, which establishes the criteria for the commercialization of such products for medicinal purposes in the country.
 Image: Canva Pro

-The decision was formalized in the Official Gazette through Resolution-RE No. 3,976, of October 9, 2025.
+The decision was officially published in the Official Gazette of the Union through Resolution-RE No. 3,976, dated October 9, 2025.
 The authorized products are Cannabidiol Ephar 50 mg/mL and Cannabidiol Ephar 100 mg/mL.
-Both formulations comply with the guidelines of RDC 327/2019, which establishes the criteria for the commercialization of products of this kind for medicinal purposes in the country.
+Both formulations comply with the guidelines of RDC 327/2019, which establishes the criteria for the commercialization of such products for medicinal purposes in the country.